 - The attributes minAllowedTargetValue and maxAllowedTargetValue are not related to the attribute targetDeadband and thus they are not treated as an alternative of the targetDeadband.
 They are needed due to limitations in the local substation controller.
-The attribute targetDeadband is used to prevent the power flow from move the tap position in circles (hunting) that is to be used regardless of the attributes minAllowedTargetValue and maxAllowedTargetValue.
+The attribute targetDeadband is used to prevent the power flow from moving the tap position in circles (hunting) that is to be used regardless of the attributes minAllowedTargetValue and maxAllowedTargetValue.

-RegulatingControl.discrete: The regulation is performed in a discrete mode.
+RegulatingControl.discrete: If true, indicates that regulation is performed in the simulation in a discrete mode.
+If false, indicates that non-discrete regulation is used in the simulation.
 This applies to equipment with discrete controls, e.g. tap changers and shunt compensators.

 RegulatingControl.maxAllowedTargetValue: Maximum allowed target value.
-(RegulatingControl.targetValue).
+See also RegulatingControl description.

 RegulatingControl.maxAllowedTargetValue: Minimum allowed target value.
-(RegulatingControl.targetValue).
+See also RegulatingControl description.

-RegulatingControl.targetDeadband: This is a deadband used with discrete control to avoid excessive update of controls like tap changers and shunt compensator banks while regulating.
-The units of those appropriate for the mode.
+RegulatingControl.targetDeadband: This is the deadband set on the controller.
+It is used with discrete control to avoid excessive tap changes in tap changers and state changes in shunt compensator banks while regulating.
+The units in which deadband is expressed are based on RegulatingControl.mode.
 The attribute shall be a positive value or zero.
-If RegulatingControl.discrete is set to "false", the RegulatingControl.targetDeadband is to be ignored.
+If RegulatingControl.discrete is set to "false", the RegulatingControl.targetDeadband is to be ignored in simulations.
+If TapChanger.ctRatio or TapChanger.ptRatio are populated, deadband shall be expressed in secondary units.

 Note that for instance, if the targetValue is 100 kV and the targetDeadband is 2 kV the range is from 99 to 101 kV.

-RegulatingControl.targetValue: The target value specified for case input.
+RegulatingControl.targetValue: The target value set on the controller.
+It is the starting value for a steady state solution.
 This value can be used for the target value without the use of schedules.
 The value has the units appropriate to the mode attribute.
+If TapChanger.ctRatio or TapChanger.ptRatio are populated, the target value shall be expressed in secondary units.

+As an example, with PT ratio of 60 on a 12.47 KV distribution system, a phase to ground PT has a ratio of 7200 volts primary to 120 volts secondary.
+If the required primary target is 7128 volts for a single phase tapchanger then the value of targetValue would equal 118.8 volts secondary (7128/60).

-RegulatingControl.targetValueUnitMultiplier: Specify the multiplier for used for the targetValue.
+RegulatingControl.targetValueUnitMultiplier: Specifies the multiplier used for the targetValue, targetDeadband, .maxAllowedTargetValue, .minAllowedTargetValue as well as TapChangerControl.maxLimitVoltage and TapChangerControl.minLimitVoltage.

 -------------------------------

-TapChangerControl: Describes behaviour specific to tap changers, e.g. how the voltage at the end of a line varies with the load level and compensation of the voltage drop by tap adjustment.TapChangerControl.limitVoltage: Maximum allowed regulated voltage on the PT secondary. , regardless of line drop compensation.
+TapChangerControl: Describes behaviour specific to tap changers, e.g. how the voltage at the end of a line varies with the load level and compensation of the voltage drop by tap adjustment.
+When TapChanger.ctRatio and .ptRatio are present, RegulatingControl.targetVoltage RegulatingControl.targetDeadband, RegulatingControl.maxAllowedTargetValue, RegulatingControl.minAllowedTargetValue as well as TapChangerControl.maxLimitVoltage and TapChangerControl.minLimitVoltage shall be expressed in terms of secondary CT currents and PT voltages.

+TapChangerControl.maxLimitVoltage: Maximum allowed regulated voltage on the PT secondary.
+This is the locally measured secondary voltage, including the effect of any line drop compensation.
+Typically used for distribution circuit voltage regulator.
 Sometimes referred to as first-house protection.
+If utilized, then TapChanger.ptRatio must be supplied.

+TapChangerControl.minLimitVoltage: Minimum allowed regulated voltage on the PT secondary.
+This is the locally measured secondary voltage, including the effect of any line drop compensation.
+Typically used for distribution circuit voltage regulator.
+Sometimes referred to as last-house protection.
+If utilized, then TapChanger.ptRatio must be supplied.